"I believe that banking

 reduction in spending caused by repayment of the loan.

-than has been repaid to it, then it would be
+than has been repaid to them, then they would be

-increasing the amount of money in the economy and it would be financing
+increasing the amount of money in the economy and they would be financing

 spending greater than what has been earned or produced in the